Mauricio Dubon Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The Athletics surrender the third-most home runs in baseball (137 total, 1.4 per game).
+- Athletics pitchers combine to surrender the most home runs in baseball (141 total, 1.4 per game).

-- In his most recent outing on Sunday against the Minnesota Twins, the left-hander threw 6 1/3 innings, giving up three earned runs while surrendering four hits.
+- In his last time out on Tuesday, the right-hander tossed 5 2/3 innings against the Boston Red Sox, giving up six earned runs while surrendering nine hits.

+- In nine games this season, the 29-year-old has amassed an ERA of 5.48, with 9.3 strikeouts per nine innings.
+Opponents are hitting .305 against him.

 © 2023 Data Skrive.
 All rights reserved.